poshplum/poshplum/README.md

 ![Plum with top-hat, bow tie and monocle](./aPoshPlum.svg)

 Your app is destined for greatness.
-A posh plum makes it all easier.
+A Posh Plum makes it all easier.

 ## Why?